GATB/MindTheGap/README.md

 2. VCF variant format

-    For both .othervariants.vcf and insertions.vcf files, the format follows the VCF specifications version 4.1 (see https://samtools.github.io/hts-specs/VCFv4.1.pdf).
+    For both `.othervariants.vcf` and `insertions.vcf` files, the format follows the VCF specifications version 4.1 (see https://samtools.github.io/hts-specs/VCFv4.1.pdf).
 Positions are 1-based.

+	For insertion variants, positions are left-normalized.
+This happens when there is a small (typically <5bp)) repeated sequence between the breakpoint site and one extremity of the inserted sequence.
+In this case, multiple positions are possible.
+Here, the leftmost position is reported and the number of possible positions is indicated in the INFO field (NPOS id).
+This latter value is the size of the repeated sequence + 1 (= fuzzy +1).
+Note that in this case the REF field not only contains the nucleotide before the insertion but also the repeated sequence (the REF field size is therefore equal to NPOS) and the ALT field contains the two copies of the repeated sequence (at both extremities).
+Example:

+		chr4    618791     bkpt20  TAGG    TAGGTGTATTTAGCTCCGAGG   .
+PASS    TYPE=INS;LEN=17;NPOS=4;AVK=22.71;MDK=23.00      GT      1/1
+	 	#AGG is a repeat of size 3, there are 4 (NPOS) possible positions for an insertion of 17 nt from positions 618791 to 618794 on chr4

 3. Assembled insertion format